leahevy/template-python-project/README.md

 For remote installation on your machine you can install it with pip directly from GitHub with the command: `pip install git+https://github.com/leahevy/template-python-project.git`.

+## Documentation

+The documentation is available at <https://leahevy.github.io/template-python-project>.

+> To setup the documentation page, just push to your repository and wait for the *documentation* workflow to finish.
+After that, setup [GitHub-Pages](https://github.com/leahevy/template-python-project/settings/pages) by setting the branch to **documentation** and the directory to **docs**.
+Optionally check the **Enforce HTTPS** checkbox.

 ---

 ## License